muhammad-adil86/Data-Analytics-Portfolio-Projects/Tableau/Airbnb Data Visualization of Seattle/2016/README.md

 ### Note
 The above summary is a brief overview of the project, for more in-depth understanding refer to the Jupyter notebook.

-### Special Thanks

-I would like to extend a huge thank you to [Alex](https://github.com/AlexTheAnalyst/PortfolioProjects) for this project.
-For those who want to learn more about the project, you can check out the original video [link](https://www.youtube.com/watch?v=zOR0-nygfDE&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=7&ab_channel=AlexTheAnalyst).
-Thank you, Alex!